20 WHITE FLOWERS FOR YOUR GARDEN

 Bloom time: Late spring through fall

 Also known as summer snapdragon, this heat-lover produces spikes of tubular flowers that are attractive to pollinators.
 Angelonia comes in an array of colors, including the pure white blooms of Angelface® White and Angelface® Cascade Snow.
-Use this versatile annual in containers, mass plantings, or borders.
+Use this versatile tender perennial in containers, mass plantings, or borders.
 Find more on how to grow angelonia.

 Pictured: Angelface® White angelonia from Proven Winners.